equinusocio/astorinomattia.com/pages/blog/design-tokens-misconceptions-and-theme-tokens.md

 ## Conclusion

 Consider design tokens as a vocabulary from which you can take and use consistent values on every platform/implementation.
 In contrast, themes are the way to make themeable UIs using their keys that may have different values based on the theme.

+Even you don't have to support multiple themes, is recommended to build a theme anyway and use it as "default".
+This allow you to be ready if you want to add multiple themes in the future, like the common light/dark themes without touchin ALL the products you made in the meantime.